RuthAngus/stardate/docs/source/index.rst

 BUT be aware that these simple relations are only applicable to FGK and early M dwarfs on the main sequence, older than a few hundred Myrs.
-If you're not sure if gyrochronology is applicable to your star or just want the best age possible or if you'd like proper uncertainty estimates, I recommend using the full MCMC approach.
+If you're not sure if gyrochronology is applicable to your star, want the best age possible, or would like proper uncertainty estimates, I recommend using the full MCMC approach.

 ..
 Contents: